How Often To Water Pepper Plants – Pepper Watering Tips

 Fun Fact: Drying out hot pepper plants during the fruiting stage causes the peppers to be spicier.
 This is known as “stressing” the plant and it is commonly used to grow hotter peppers.

-This may seem like an odd topic, but when you are watering your pepper plants can make a difference.
-We recommend that you water pepper plants in the early morning when the sun is starting to rise, or later in the evening around sunset.
-This will help avoid the possibility of the sun (or your grow lights) burning your pepper leaves.
+This may seem like an odd topic, but when you water your pepper plants can make a difference.
+I recommend that you water pepper plants in the early morning or evening.
+Try to avoid watering when the sun is at its peak, which can cause faster evaporation.

 Using The Right Soil